-- If a complaint is upheld as Professional

-Misconduct or Unsatisfactory

-Professional Conduct and a penalty is to

-be imposed, the complainer will be asked

-to comment on the consequences of

-counsel's conduct for the complainer.

-- Thereafter, counsel will be given an opportunity to comment before any penalty is imposed.
+If a complaint is upheld as Professional Misconduct or Unsatisfactory Professional Conduct and a penalty is to be imposed, the complainer will be asked to comment on the consequences of counsel's conduct for the complainer. • Thereafter, the Advocate will be given an opportunity to comment before any penalty is imposed.